Summer sale: 30% off your English certificate

 Would you like some speaking tips for English proficiency exams?
 Many English learners are interested in taking an official English test to assess their English skills, and most exams include a speaking component.
+The most well-known exams are IELTS, TOEFL and the Cambridge exams.

 What do English speaking tests include?